YouTube

 You are constantly chopping your way through thick vegetation to reach their new location as the gorillas try to always keep ahead of the group.
 The process repeats continuously until the four hours are up.

-The rangers know how is incredible.
+The rangers know how incredible it is.
 Once we were between the family but not within sight.
-The rangers got us to move out of the area, knowing that the 2 groups would then reunite once we gave them room.
-This then lead the gorillas to the popular fig trees for some proper chow.
+The rangers got us to move out of the area, knowing that the two groups would then reunite once we gave them room.
+This then led the gorillas to the popular fig trees for some proper chow.

 ANTS NEST